This page may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - Once the temperatures reaches 360, return the chicken for its second frying, and fry for approximately 7 minutes.
 Remove and drain on paper towels.

 - Coat the chicken with the yangnyeom dak sauce.
-I found the easiest way to do this is to use a baster.
+I found the easiest way to do this is to pour it over the chicken sitr, and then finish off coating all sides with a baster.